 Clinical training encompasses all methods of uterine evacuation with emphasis on second-trimester D&E. An important benefit of the program is the variety of practice settings in which fellows encounter many kinds of patients and clinical challenges.
 These settings include an in-hospital outpatient abortion clinic focused on complex second-trimester cases, and a private practice-based abortion clinic, which offers medication abortions and genetic terminations.
-Additional clinical and research opportunities are available through affiliated clinics whose medical directors provide leadership and mentoring: a free-standing teen family planning center (New Generation Health Center) and a full service ob/gyn department in a large public hospital serving indigent patients where fellows are attendings (ZSFG).
+Additional clinical opportunities are available through affiliated clinics whose medical directors provide leadership and mentoring: an adolescent reproductive health care clinic with UCSF Benioff Children’s Hospital Oakland (BCHO) as well as two complex contraception clinics, located at ZSFG and UCSF Mt.
+Zion.

 Research may be conducted on a broad range of topics, including contraceptive development, 1st-trimester abortion analgesia, 2nd-trimester abortion safety and access, abortion training and education, post-abortion contraception, adolescent contraception and decision-making, international family planning, and family planning program evaluation.
-Fellows are expected to enroll in UCSF’s rigorous clinical research course (ATCR), which requires fellows to design and defend a research protocol that usually becomes their fellowship research project.
 We provide twice-monthly works-in-progress sessions to support the fellows in designing and implementing their research projects.
 Fellows’ research projects are coordinated by an epidemiologist who provides assistance with research design, protocols, and IRB approvals.

 Collaboration is a strong feature of the UCSF program.
 UCSF’s clinical trials unit, specializing in contraception and abortion, and faculty of UCSF’s Bixby Center for Reproductive Health Research & Policy allows fellows to collaborate with demographers, epidemiologists, and other social scientists who conduct worldwide research, training, and policy analysis, as well as family physician researchers and ob/gyn researchers in other subspecialties.